mongerrr/Openmoto1/README.md

-# Openmoto Trials Name Board
+# OpenMoto Trials Name Board

 The files in this folder can be used to 3D print a front name board for a trials bike.
 They are held on by cable ties around the front forks, and feature a set of loops to hold a pen and a bar clip a scorecard to, for when competing in a club trial.
 The geometry of the part will suit any preprinted graphics made for a Honda CRF50 2013+ template